2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Experiments

 \subsection{Dataset}

 We assess \methodnameMIL~on 5 public pathology classification datasets, TCGA-BRCA \cite{tcga}, BRACS \cite{bracs}, PANDA \cite{panda}, DHMC \cite{dhmc}, TCGA-NSCLC and 5 public survival datasets, TCGA-(KIRC, KIRP, LUAD, STAD, UCEC).
 These datasets cover a variety of organs including breast, prostate, lung, kidney, stomach, and uterine.
-The number of slides in datasets ranges from $261$ to $10614$.
-We use $20$x magnification for all these datasets.
-Details of these datasets are listed in the Supp. \ref{sec:supp:dataset}.
-Following \cite{vmamba}, we evaluate our \methodname~on two natural image datasets: ImageNet-1K classification and ADE20K semantic segmentation.
+The number of slides ranges from $261$ to $10614$ and we use $20$x magnification for all these datasets.
+Details of the datasets are listed in the Supp. \ref{sec:supp:dataset}.
+Following \cite{vmamba}, we evaluate our \methodname~on two natural image datasets of ImageNet-1K classification and ADE20K semantic segmentation.